 - Preheat the oven to350 °F or 320 °F.

-- Put the orange pieces in a bowl and add the flour, sugar, baking powder, purification salt, vanilla extract, eggs, and olive oil, and mix with the electric mixer for 3 minutes on medium speed until it's airy and creamy.1¼ cup sugar, 2½ cup all-purpose flour, 2 teaspoons baking powder, 1 teaspoon baking soda, 1 teaspoon vanilla extract, 4 eggs, 6 tablespoons olive oil
+- In a large bowl, add orange paste, flour, sugar, baking powder, baking soda, vanilla, eggs, and olive oil.1¼ cup sugar, 2½ cup all-purpose flour, 2 teaspoons baking powder, 1 teaspoon baking soda, 1 teaspoon vanilla extract, 4 eggs, 6 tablespoons olive oil

-- Prepare the glaze by mixing the orange juice with the sugar.2 tablespoons orange juice, 1 tablespoon confectioners sugar
+- Mix orange juice with confectioners' sugar.2 tablespoons orange juice, 1 tablespoon confectioners sugar

 Notes